CMake for FleCSI client applications¶

 INPUTS

 .
-This ensures they are copied to the execution folder.Command-line arguments are passed via the
+This ensures they are copied to the execution folder of the test.The

 ARGUMENTS